shellixyz/hd_fpv_video_tool/README.md

 #### generate-overlay-video

 Generates an OSD overlay video.
 This command generates a transparent video with the OSD frames rendered from the specified OSD file.
-The generated video can then be used to play an FPV video with OSD without having to burn the OSD into the video using the `play-video-with-osd` command (or any other video player which can overlay a VP8/9 transparent video other another video in real time).
+The generated video can then be used to play an FPV video with OSD without having to burn the OSD into the video using the `play-video-with-osd` command (or any other video player which can overlay a VP8/9 transparent video over another video in real time).

 #### cut-video